2024mca004-dot/DefineYourPurpose12/replit.md

-# Prashun Shetty Personal Branding & Business Listing Platform
+# Prashun Shetty Personal Branding & Business Marketplace Platform

 ## Overview

-This is a personal branding and business listing marketplace platform for Prashun Shetty, an SAP S/4 HANA Mentor and founder of multiple companies.
-The platform serves three core purposes:
+This is a full-stack web application serving as a personal branding platform for Prashun Shetty, SAP S/4 HANA Mentor and entrepreneur.
+The platform showcases three main companies (TagSkills EdTech, Invayas Technologies, and Frillory Design House) while also functioning as a marketplace for EdTech and business partners to list their companies through paid subscription plans.

-1. **Personal Branding** - Showcasing Prashun Shetty's achievements, expertise, and leadership in SAP and EdTech
-2. **Company Showcase** - Highlighting three core companies: TagSkills EdTech, Invayas Technologies, and Frillory Design House
-3. **Business Listing Marketplace** - A lead generation platform where EdTech and startup companies can list their businesses, subscribe to monthly plans, and generate leads through contact forms

-The platform is built as a full-stack web application with a professional SaaS-inspired design system, drawing inspiration from Stripe's clarity, Linear's precision, and enterprise platforms like HubSpot.
+The application enables lead generation through contact forms, newsletter subscriptions, and business listing inquiries.
+It integrates Stripe for payment processing and provides a content management system for blog posts, companies, and business listings.

 ## User Preferences